Eggs are so nutritious that they're often referred to as "nature's multivitamin."

 - Had a 61% greater reduction in BMI.

-- Had a 34% greater reduction in waist circumference (a good marker for the dangerous abdominal fat).
+- Had a 34% greater reduction in waist circumference (a good marker for the dangerous belly fat).

 However, conventional supermarket eggs are still a good choice if you can't afford or access the others.